edinel/recipes/_recipes/WarmShrimpSalad.md

 ---
 To quote the author: \"White beans are traditionally served with shrimp; the green beans are a fun variation.
 All the different flavors and textures really come together in this delicious salad.
 And, best of all, the recipe doubles easily, making it great for potlucks\"

-I wonder what's not working about this page.
+I wonder what's not working about this recipe.